Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic Perspective: Computational and modeling details

 The expectation value for the whole system can thus be interpreted as a population-weighted sum of state-specific expectation values $\Braket{\hat{O}}_s$ (with state-occurence probability weights -- populations -- $P_s$).
 In other words, two types of state-specific expectation values can be discussed: \begin{itemize} \item normalized (state-specific) expectation values:

-which are ``intensive'' expectation values in the sense that they cannot be added together; \item population-weighted (given state-contribution) expectation values:
+which are ``intensive'' expectation values in the sense that they cannot be added together; \item population-weighted (for any state-contribution) expectation values:

 which are ``extensive'' expectation values in the sense that they can be added together to assemble the full expectation value upon adding all state-contributions. \end{itemize} In single-set calculations, the population-weighted expectation values are directly obtained, and must be normalized to access the state-specific expectation values.
-Normalized state-specific expectation values are required when studying the system in one of all the electronic states during a phenomenon that involves population transfer.
+Normalized state-specific expectation values are required when studying the system in some given electronic state during a phenomenon that involves population transfer.

 Conceptually speaking, state-specific expectation values correspond to what could be measured ideally (for example, a bond length, assuming specific knowledge of the electronic state).
 In contrast, a state-contribution expectation value is already weighted by the probability of observing the state and tells us how much it partially contributes to a global one (for example to the total energy).